Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Lower bounds on mutual information

 For any input distribution $p(\vecx)$ and any conditional distribution $r(\vecx|\vecy)$, lower bounds on the MI can be derived as \cite[Eq.~(39)]{Sadeghi2009}

 where, similarly to (\ref{eqnIqyxleqIxy}), the averaging is computed with respect to the joint distribution $p(\vecx,\vecy)$.
-The lower bound (\ref{eqnIqxyleqIxy}) can be also proved using KLD as
+The lower bound (\ref{eqnIqxyleqIxy}) can be also proved using {Kullback--Leibler} divergence as

 For the inequality in (\ref{eqnKLDRrgeq0}) to hold, $p(\vecy)r(\vecx|\vecy)$ should be a joint distribution, which is always true as long as $r(\vecx|\vecy)$ is chosen as a conditional distribution.
-Note that if the ABC is given by $r_q(\vecx|\vecy)$, i.e., induced by the AFC according to (\ref{eqnrqbyAFC}), then (\ref{eqnIqyxleqIxy}) and (\ref{eqnIqxyleqIxy}) provide the same lower bound, i.e., $I_q(\vecX;\vecY)=I_r(\vecX;\vecY)$.
+Note that (\ref{eqnIqyxleqIxy}) and (\ref{eqnIqxyleqIxy}) provide the same lower bound, i.e., $I_q(\vecX;\vecY)=I_r(\vecX;\vecY)$, {only} if the auxiliary backward channel is given by $r_q(\vecx|\vecy)$, i.e., induced by the auxiliary forward channel according to (\ref{eqnrqbyauxiliary forward channel}).
 However, it should be noted that (\ref{eqnIqxyleqIxy}) can be used as a lower bound on the MI for any arbitrary conditional distribution $r(\vecx|\vecy)$, which is not necessarily related to any $q(\vecy|\vecx)$.
-It has been shown that $I_r(\vecX;\vecY)$ is achievable using an optimal detector, i.e., a maximum a posteriori detector, designed for the ABC $r(\vecx|\vecy)$ \cite{Ganti2000},\cite[Eq.~{(42)--(43)}]{Sadeghi2009}. {The decisions $\hat{\vecx}$ are taken as}
+It has been shown that $I_r(\vecX;\vecY)$ is achievable using an optimal detector, i.e., a maximum a posteriori detector, designed for the auxiliary backward channel $r(\vecx|\vecy)$ \cite{Ganti2000},\cite[Eq.~{(42)--(43)}]{Sadeghi2009}. {The decisions $\hat{\vecx}$ are taken as $\hat{\vecx}=\arg \max_{\vecx} r(\vecx|\vecy)$.}